-You must also contact organizations like the Council on American-Islamic Relations (CAIR), where you can fill out an incident report, as well as the American Arab Anti-Discrimination Committee's (ADC) Legal Department to report your incident and consult with an attorney.
-These organizations have a smaller staff.
-Therefore it is important to request an ACLU affiliate for legal help as well.
+Finally, you must also contact organizations like the Council on American-Islamic Relations (CAIR), where you can fill out an incident report, as well as the American Arab Anti-Discrimination Committee (ADC), where you can do the same.
+It is also important to request an ACLU affiliate for legal help.

-If you decide you must travel with your laptop, be ready to have all of its contents copied or your machine confiscated without explanation while entering the U.S. You should refuse permission to let the laptop out of your site.
+If you decide you must travel with your phone and laptop, be ready to have all of their contents copied or your machine confiscated without explanation while entering the U.S. You should refuse permission to let them out of your site.
 They may install a software or copy the hard drive.
 I would also suggest deleting your browsing history, just in case an article you were reading, especially if it relates to terrorism, wars, etc. gets you in trouble.
 While you have nothing to hide, something innocent may be used against you or others in your relations.

-5. Delete your contacts list from your cellphone if crossing a border
+5. Delete your contacts list from your phone if crossing a border

-A Canadian born Muslim of Scottish/Irish background had his entire journal and phone book photocopied by US immigration officials after he was refused entry to the U.S. He had previously traveled many times across the border with no problems.
+A Canadian-born Muslim of Scottish/Irish background had his entire journal and phone book photocopied by U.S. immigration officials after he was refused entry to the United States.
+He had previously traveled many times across the border with no problems.
 When the brother protested this violation of his privacy, the immigration officer said: "you have no rights here."

 6. Clean out your purse/wallet of anything you do not immediately need